 Pre-Anesthetic Blood Work—ensures your pet is healthy enough to undergo a surgical procedure and that its internal organs can safely process the anesthesia.

-surgical monitoring and lots of care and attention throughout the procedure.
+examination, surgical monitoring and lots of care and attention

 This involves removing the ovaries and uterus to prevent reproduction.